 Fold chocolate into marshmallows and stir well until all marshmallows are coated in chocolate.

 Lay out a piece of wax paper and sprinkle coconut in a long, wide strip down the center of the wax paper.
-Form a log out of the chocolate marshmallow mixture and lay it directly onto the strip of coconut.
+Mold the chocolate marshmallow mixture into a log and lay it directly onto the strip of coconut.

 Gently roll the log back and forth to coat sides in coconut.
 Sprinkle additional coconut along the top of the log.